 Timothea “Timi” Larr

-Dan Maxim has held U.S. Coast Guard Auxiliary posts from Flotilla Commander through District Rear Commodore, and has been appointed to various national staff positions including the Branch Chief through Department Chief of Education.
-Dr. Maxim has also served as the U.S. Coast Guard Auxiliary liaison to the National Boating Safety Advisory Council (NBSAC) and served as the former National Directorate Commodore, Recreational Boating Safety.
-In addition, Dr. Maxim has U.S. Coast Guard training at the National Search and Rescue School, National Aids to Navigation (ATON) School, National Advanced Vessel Operator School, and numerous leadership courses.
-He is the only U.S. Coast Guard Auxiliarist nominated to attend the U.S. Coast Guard Academy Loran-C Engineering course and one of just two U.S. Coast Guard Auxiliarists funded to attend the University of Southern California course in Aviation Safety Program Management.
-His unique talents are now being utilized on the Research and Development Objective, a new objective the National Strategic Plan of the Recreational Boating Safety Program.
-At his suggestion and guidance, those committed to shaping the Strategic Plan has helped to better collect data, fill in the gaps and look into the future to mitigate the consequences of missed opportunities.
-It’s important to note that Dr. Maxim does all of this work on a volunteer basis.
+Dan Maxim held U.S. Coast Guard Auxiliary posts from Flotilla Commander through District Rear Commodore, and was appointed to various national staff positions including the Branch Chief through Department Chief of Education.
+He served as the U.S. Coast Guard Auxiliary liaison to the National Boating Safety Advisory Council (NBSAC) and served as the former National Directorate Commodore, Recreational Boating Safety.
+In addition, Dr. Maxim had U.S. Coast Guard training at the National Search and Rescue School, National Aids to Navigation (ATON) School, National Advanced Vessel Operator School, and numerous leadership courses.
+He was the only U.S. Coast Guard Auxiliarist nominated to attend the U.S. Coast Guard Academy Loran-C Engineering course and one of just two U.S. Coast Guard Auxiliarists funded to attend the University of Southern California course in Aviation Safety Program Management.
+His insights helped formed the Research and Development Objective, an objective the National Strategic Plan of the Recreational Boating Safety Program.

-Kim Elverum has been involved in the boating safety community for thirty-nine years.
+Kim Elverum was involved in the boating safety community for nearly four decades.
 During that time, he created and fostered boating safety partnerships and helped develop life-saving legislation.
 Kim was instrumental in developing partnerships between the Minnesota Department of Natural Resources and other units of government, enforcement agencies and public service groups on a local, state, national and international level.
 Two critical laws passed during Kim Elverum’s tenure were the Minnesota BWI Law, enacted in 1986, and the PWC Law, first enacted in the early 1990’s with a major amendment in 1998.
 Kim has been recognized for his exceptional efforts promoting recreational boating safety education and innovative high-impact social media programs.
-The Minnesota Department of Natural Resources’ boating safety program has long been known as one of the best in the nation, with Minnesota being noted for achieving a very low boating fatality rate for many years.
 Elverum has received many awards and recognitions for his contributions to recreational boating safety.
-The awards include the Meritorious Public Service Award (2012) and three Public Service Awards from the United States Coast Guard; the NASBLA Award (1986), the Past President Award (1988), the Bonner Award (1994), the Lifetime Achievement Award (2001) and a NASBLA Resolution (2012) from the National Association of State Boating Law Administrators; and the Award for Public Access Support (2010) from State Organizations for Boating Access (SOBA).

 John Johnson started his career in the safe boating arena in 1992 with the Center for Recreational Safety in Lexington, Kentucky, serving as an administrative contractor first with the National Safe Boating Council and ultimately with the National Association of State Boating Law Administrators (NASBLA).
 In that role, Johnson guided NASBLA’s growth and prominence as the nation’s leading association for boating program administrators and safe boating initiatives in the 56 States and U.S. Territories.
 In 2006, Johnson accepted the position of NASBLA Chief Executive Officer, working to further position the association as an advocate for policies and resources to reduce the loss of life on the water.
 He was instrumental in developing outreach and intraoperative agreements, organizational activities and relationships in the name of furthering boating safety.
 Johnson is the 2011 recipient of the NASBLA William B. Garner National Boating Safety Leadership Award and the NSBC Horizon Award in 2009.

-Ruth Wood began her boating safety career 28 years ago with the BoatU.S.
+Ruth Wood began her boating safety career with the BoatU.S.
 Foundation for Boating Safety and Clean Water, a sister organization of Boat Owners Association of the United States (BoatU.S.).
-She served as President of the non-profit organization for the last five years of her tenure.
 In her time at BoatU.S., she created critical partnerships with the US Coast Guard Auxiliary and US Power Squadrons.
 Ms. Wood was instrumental in creating a free Online Boating Safety Course, an EPRIB rental program and a Life Jacket Loaner Program for Kids.
 She helped develop Foundation Findings, a series of boating product tests.
 Ms. Wood was instrumental in building BoatU.S.
 Foundation’s national reputation as a leader in boating safety and environmental stewardship.
 Her dedication to recreational boating has contributed to the improvement of life jacket design and awareness, online education and responsible boating.
 Throughout her career, Ms. Wood has served as Chair of the National Safe Boating Council, was a member of the US Coast Guard Auxiliary Board of Directors, as well as being on the Underwriters Laboratories Technical Panel and the US Coast Guard’s Boating Safety Advisory Council.
-Ms. Wood has been recognized for her dedication to boating safety by the National Association of State Boating Law Administrators, the United States Coast Guard and the British Sub-Aqua Club.

 William (“Bill”) Gossard